 Doinker Flex Hunter Stabilizer

-The final entry to our list of the top bow stabilizers for 2019 is the Doinker Flex Hunter.
+The final entry to our list of the top bow stabilizers is the Doinker Flex Hunter.
 This is a unique, solid construction stabilizer bar available in black only.
 It can also be ordered as a six, eight, or 10-inch model.
 The body is made from machined aluminum, and it features a rigid carbon tube.

 The internal weight is located at the very end and is not removable.
 However, you can add other weights to the stabilizer if you like, but they are available only as a separate purchase.
 The weighted end is rubberized.